Bogdanfritz/CodingGameBotsRace/Wood league 1/Wood league 1 readme.txt

 Second choice i made was to pack my solution into a class for easier future iterations.

 Time elapsed so far: 1 hour 15 minutes

+Updated boost to be used starting with the second lap, on the longest distance checkpoint.

+Issues encountered
+	- Having multiple booleans for the boost was annoying so i put it in a structure
+	- AddNewCheckpoint default value was the next checkpoint resulting in a zero distance for the first checkpoint

+Even with the boost, it takes my pod too long to rotate when reaching a new checkpoint.
+I lowered the brake angle to 10 degrees.
+Still not good enough.
+I remembered the problem is with the braking before reaching a checkpoint, so i created a treshold to brake at 70% of the distance between checkpoints.

+Issues encountered
+	- First index was 1 so i was going out of range accessing the current checkpoint
+	- I can't brake unless my thrust is higher than zero.
+Before adding this check, my pod woudn't move at all
+	- With the check, not the condition is on and off every frame so it's not working as inteded.
+It should keep braking until reaching checkpoint and realigning.
+I am thinking of adding a state machine for this with Thrusting and Braking as values.

+Time elapsed 1 hour.

+Moved braking condintions in ShouldBrake method

+Issued encountered
+	- Finding the proper conditions to brake and thrust
+	- My distance condition was wrong.
+Changed it to 1 - currentDistance/maxDistance < tresholdConstant
+	- After changing the brake condition, it was still wrong
+	- The distance condition was wrong again. it should check if > tresholdConstant
+	- Pod still not moving because thrust is 0
+	- Angle to checkpoint check became invalid when moved into it's own method
+	- Fixed and when retesting, the pod brakes after moving out
+	- Division had ints as parameters.
+Converted to floats
+	- Braking doesn't work as intended.
+It should break before reaching the target, but it won't always go in a straight line from the previous checkpoint.

+Time elapsed 30 minutes
+Todo: update break based on distance remaining to target - constant value perhaps?
+Keep moving after checkpoint but at slower pace?